timbirk/python-publicholiday/README.md

 # Run a script on a Argentinian public holiday
 $ publicholiday -c Argentina && /thing/to/run.sh

-# Don't run a thing on US public holidays
+# Run a script on all days that are not US public holidays
 $ publicholiday -c US || /thing/to/run.sh
 ```